ICE train at Berlin Hbf

 Nightjet deluxe sleeper, 2-bed Nightjet deluxe sleeper toilet & shower 4-berth couchette compartment from Cologne to Vienna

 2-berth deluxe sleeper.
-More info about Nightjet trains.

-...en suite toilet & shower.
+En suite toilet & shower.

 Sunrise as the sleeper train crosses the causeway into Venice